-Study: Optimal treatment duration for MRSA-related pneumoniaOctober 19th, 2012 in Diseases, Conditions, Syndromes /
+Study: Optimal treatment duration for MRSA-related pneumoniaOctober 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The national practice guideline for treating MRSA-related pneumonia is seven to 21 days.
 A Henry Ford Hospital study found that effective treatment can be done in half the time.

 Researchers found that 40 percent of patients were treated for eight to 13 days on a therapy of the antibiotics vancomycin or linezolid, and had the highest survival rate.

 The Henry Ford study is believed to be the first to evaluate the length of treatment for MRSA-related pneumonia.

 The study is being presented Friday at the annual Infectious Diseases Society of America meeting in San Diego.

 "Based on our study, clinicians can effectively treat their patients within eight to 13 days, thus minimizing patients' exposure to antibiotics and their side effects," says Hadeel Zainah, M.D., a second-year Infectious Diseases fellow at Henry Ford and the study's lead author.

 MRSA-related pneumonia is a respiratory illness that typically follows a bout of the flu.
 Symptoms include a cough, sore throat, head ache, shortness of breath, fever and chills.

 Of the 115 patients, 32 died after 28 days.
 Other findings: